9 Best Password Managers for Businesses in 2025

 Dashlane has everything businesses need to manage their passwords — including 256-bit AES encryption, a wide range of features, an intuitive employee dashboard, secure account recovery options, and a well-built and easy-to-use admin console.

 Integrating Dashlane into a company’s computer systems is easy — my IT team had no problems getting it set up and running.
-They particularly liked that the admin console made it really simple to manage permissions on employee accounts and ensure everyone was using highly secure passwords.
+They particularly liked that the admin console made managing permissions on employee accounts simple, ensuring everyone used highly secure passwords.

-There are comprehensive setup guides and a robust resource library, too, which are both detailed and easy to follow.
-While the resource library is extensive, it offers fewer video tutorials compared to 1Password.
+There are comprehensive setup guides and a robust resource library, which are detailed and easy to follow.
+While the resource library is extensive, it offers fewer video tutorials than 1Password.
 However, the available guides cover everything from initial installation to more advanced features.
 Additionally, Dashlane offers a dedicated admin support center and a specialist onboarding team for Enterprise users.

 Dashlane’s business plans include: